InDate/picovoice-obsidian-plugin/README.md

-# Speech-to-text in Obsidian using Pico Voice 🗣️📝
+# Speech-to-text in Obsidian using PicoVoice 🗣️📝

 Obsidian PicoVoice is a plugin that turns your speech into written notes in almost real time.
 Just speak your mind, and let [PicoVoice](https://picovoice.ai/docs/cheetah/) do the rest.